Home Shop Flowers Bloomin' Blog Find Florists About FSN Contact FSN Florists Only!

 Chrysanthemums

-'Country Girl' Chrysanthemum It wouldn’t be fall without colorful Chrysanthemums (above).
+'Country Girl' Chrysanthemum'Country Girl' Chrysanthemum It wouldn’t be fall without colorful Chrysanthemums (above).
 Commonly referred to as “mums,” most varieties of these show-stopping beauties are considered annuals, although there are some that can be treated as perennials with good mulching in colder climes.

 Available in a variety of colors such as white, yellow, pink, purple, red and bronze—some mum cultivars include single, double, and semi-double blooms, pompons, spoons, spiders, and aneomes.
 Mums require plenty of sunlight and well-drained soil.